davadams97/movie-time/README.md

 ##### Running the application

 Using the terminal, enter the root level of project.

+- Run `npm install`.
-Run `npm run start`.
+- Run `npm run start`.